+Ours is a competitive grant award process.
 A committee of HIHumanities Board members—with expertise in the humanities and diverse connections to multiple islands—discusses and ranks all applications within a review period, and makes a recommendation to the full Board for review and final approval.
 Full Board meetings are normally held in March, July, and December of every year.

 For our Public Humanities Grants—Humanities Leader

 A strong humanities project should include project personnel that provides guidance, rigor, and analysis, to develop a public program with depth, context, and complexity (i.e., multiple perspectives, connection to larger history, etc.).
 The Project Director can also be the Humanities Leadership.
 At least one Humanities Leadership name and a letter of commitment explaining their support, role, and commitment is required.

 For our Preservation & Access Grants—Librarian or Archivist Leader